SamHein-233/Coding1/README.md

 In week 11 we built a program that ran a class called dogs that would show their status and what toy they'd pick using an array.
 [Run it here](https://replit.com/@SamHein23/Coding-W11-Assignment)

 In week 14 we built a program that wrote to and read from files.
 [Run it here](https://replit.com/@SamHein23/Coding1-W14-Assignment)

+In week 15 we built a progrma that wrote and read from CSV files.
+It created an array of charcters, it gave them their name, ID, and catch phrase.
+[Run it here](https://replit.com/@SamHein23/Coding1-W15-Part2)